RyXeleron/ExecStats/README.md

 6. **Feather**
     - **Status**: Patched (Exposed).
-    - **Details**: A copy-paste of Incognito and Krampus, reported to be a Rat.
+    - **Details**: A copy-paste of Incognito and Krampus, reported as a Rat.
     - **Supports**: PC

 7. **Celery**